Error-331/code_tests/docs/business/blockchain/ethereum.md

 - a scenario where many users try to exit their Plasma chain at the same time, flooding the root chain and causing network congestion (скопление);
 - could be triggered by fraudulent activity, network attacks, or any other kind of critical failure that a Plasma child chain, or a group of chains;

+## Stack

+### Level 1 - Ethereum virtual machine

+- runtime environment for smart contracts in Ethereum;
+- all smart contracts and state changes on the Ethereum blockchain are executed by transaction;

+### Level 2 - smart contracts

+- are the executable programs that run on the Ethereum blockchain;
+- smart contracts are written using specific programming languages that compile to EVM bytecode;
+- smart contracts serve as **open source libraries**;
+- smart contracts are essentially **open API services** that are always running and can't be taken down;
+- smart contracts provide **public functions** which users and applications (**dapps**) may interact with;

+### Level 3 - Ethereum nodes

+- for an application to interact with the Ethereum blockchain - it must connect to an **Ethereum node**;
+- **Ethereum nodes** are computers running software - an **Ethereum client**;
+- a client is an implementation of **Ethereum** that verifies all transactions in each block;
+- **Ethereum nodes are the Ethereum blockchain**;
+- **Ethereum nodes** collectively store the state of the Ethereum blockchain and reach consensus on transactions to mutate the blockchain state;
+- by connecting the application to an **Ethereum node** (via the JSON-RPC API) data can be read and write;

+### Level 4 - Ethereum client APIs

+- convenience libraries (built and maintained by Ethereum's open source community) allowing applications to connect to and communicate with the Ethereum blockchain;
+- while these APIs are not a necessary piece of the stack, they abstract away much of the complexity of interacting directly with an Ethereum node;
+- this APIs also provide utility functions (e.g. converting ETH to Gwei);

+### Level 5 - end-user applications

+- standard applications, regularly used by users (primarily web and mobile apps);
+- often users will not need to know the application they're using is built using a blockchain;

 ## Use Cases

 ### ICOs